mdn/content/files/en-us/web/api/htmlslotelement/assignedelements/index.md

 interface returns a sequence of the elements assigned to this slot (and no other nodes).

-If the `flatten` option is set to true, it returns a sequence of both the elements assigned to this slot, as well as the elements assigned to any other slots that are descendants of this slot — and if no assigned elements are found, it returns the slot's fallback content.
+If the `flatten` option is set to `true`, it returns a sequence of both the elements assigned to this slot, as well as the elements assigned to any other slots that are descendants of this slot.
+If no assigned elements are found, it returns the slot's fallback content.

 ## Syntax